AdrienCss/OptionTrading/README.md

 Under these assumptions, the Black-Scholes model provides a closed-form solution for the price of a European call or put option.

+The binomial model provides a multi-period view of the underlying asset price as well as the price of the option.
+In contrast to the Black-Scholes model, which provides a numerical result based on inputs, the binomial model allows for the calculation of the asset and the option for multiple periods along with the range of possible results for each period .